-Three Cheese Mac & Cheese with Pulled Beef
+Three Cheese Mac and Cheese with Pulled Beef

 Decadent Three Cheese Mac & Cheese with Smoky Pulled Beef